Overview

 It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage.

-For many of the conditions discussed, treatment with prescription or over - the - counter medication is also available.
+For many of the conditions discussed, treatment with prescribed (RX) or over - the - counter (OTC) medication is

-Consult your doctor, practitioner, and / or pharmacist for any health problem and before using dietary supplements or before making any changes in prescribed medications.
+using dietary supplements or before making any changes in prescribed medications.

 |